May 14, 2026

 Florida’s homestead exemption is one of the strongest in the country.
 Under Article X, Section 4 of the Florida Constitution, your primary residence is protected from forced sale by most creditors, with limited exceptions for tax liens, mortgage debt, and mechanic’s liens.

-This shifts the negotiation dynamics.
-If your largest personal asset is shielded, the funder’s leverage to extract a higher settlement from your personal exposure is reduced.
-Florida-based owners typically settle at the lower end of the typical range, sometimes 30 to 45 cents on the dollar.
+This can shift the negotiation dynamics.
+Where a major personal asset is exempt, the funder’s leverage to push for a higher settlement from personal exposure may be reduced.
+In practice, Florida-based owners often settle at the lower end of the typical range, sometimes 30 to 45 cents on the dollar.

 No Domestic Confessions of Judgment